deril1709/booking-system/README.md

-Here's a sample README for the "booking-system" project:

----

 # Booking System

 This repository contains the source code for a Booking System developed as part of a final project.
 The system is designed to manage bookings for various services efficiently.